+Editor’s Note: Agreement: UE can stay in RRC_CONNECTED state when current GNSS position becomes out-of-date if the UE enters a GNSS measurement gap.
+FFS whether the new GNSS measurement shall be started before, upon or after the current GNSS validity duration expiry

+Editor’s Note: Agreement: If there is neither network aperiodically trigger nor network configuration of UE autonomously GNSS measurement, UE moves to RRC_IDLE after GNSS becomes invalid.
+It’s FFS how to decide GNSS valid or invalid considering duration X and Y.

 ----------- 36.331 Running CR R2-2309286 -----------

 The current text has issues since UE will not go to RRC idle if there has ever been a network-triggered GNSS measurement, nor if gnss-AutonomousEnabled has been configured.
 The condition to not move to RRC_IDLE have the following conditions: